rjbohlender/CAPER/README.md

 	4) Type (SNV)
 	5) Reference allele
 	6) Alternate allele
-	7) Gene (e.g., BRCA1)
+	7) Gene symbol (e.g., BRCA1)
 	8) Transcript (e.g., NM_700030)
 	9) Region (e.g., exonic, intronic)
 	10) Function (synonymous, nonsynonymous)
-	11) CASM score (function and conservation based weight) 12+) Sample genotype (e.g., 0/1/2 - will be converted to minor allele count)
+	11+) Sample genotype (e.g., 0/1/2 - assumes alternate allele count)

 Note that the type field is used for grouping in VAAST, and the program will fail if the annotation is not present when grouping is used.

 Variants are expected to be repeated for each transcript they appear in.
 This does increase the size of the file, but simplifies parsing.
 Because the format is simple, and QC is expected to be finished before this program is run, the file remains reasonably lean.
 E.g., with 20,000 simulated genes, and 100,000 samples, a matrix file, uncompressed, is only 56GB.
 Compressed with gzip defaults, the same matrix file is only 841MB.

 ### Bed Mask File ###